MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-A-General/part-2-Definitions-Words-Terms/subpart-2.1-Definitions/section-2.101.md

 (2) A product that evolved from a product described in paragraph (1) of this definition through advances in technology or performance and that is not yet available in the commercial marketplace, but will be available in the commercial marketplace in time to satisfy the delivery requirements under a Government solicitation;

-(3) A product that would satisfy a criterion expressed in paragraph (1) or (2) of this definition, except for -
+(3) A product that would satisfy a criterion expressed in paragraph (1) or (2) of this definition, except for—

 (i) Modifications of a type customarily available in the commercial marketplace; or